morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 - Minimum kernel for monitor mode = 5.18
 - Minimum kernel for master (AP) mode = 5.19

+The driver (module) is called mt7921u.ko.
+You can check on the driver by going to the following location:

+/usr/lib/modules/`<your kernel version>`/kernel/drivers/net/wireless/mediatek/mt76/mt7921/mt7921u.ko

-Note: There is an exception to the above for OpenWRT.
+Note about OpenWRT: There is an exception to the above for OpenWRT.
 MT7921u has been backported to the kernel (5.10) used in OpenWRT 22.03.x.
-Starting with
-OpenWRT 22.03.3, simply install the following package:
+Starting with OpenWRT 22.03.3, simply install the following package:

 ```
 kmod-mt7921u
 ```

-Note about OpenWRT 22.03: Luci supports WiFi 6 (AX) configuration and it works well.
+Another note about OpenWRT 22.03: Luci supports WiFi 6 (AX) configuration and it works well.
 According to some that have set it up, WiFi 6e (6 GHz) works but requires manual configuration.

-The driver (module) is called mt7921u.ko.
-You can check on the driver by going to the following location:

-/usr/lib/modules/`<your kernel version>`/kernel/drivers/net/wireless/mediatek/mt76/mt7921/mt7921u.ko

-Remember that in-kernel drivers in Linux come in 2 parts.
-There is what is normally called the driver, which is part of the kernel, and the firmware which is not part of the kernel.
-It is part of the distro and has to be installed and updated by the maintainers of your distros.
+Remember that in-kernel drivers in Linux come in 2or more parts.
+There is what is normally called the driver, which is part of the kernel, and the firmware, which may be 1 or more files, is not part of the kernel.
+It is part of the distro and has to be installed and updated by the maintainers of your distros or by you.
 Some distros do not install firmware, Debian is an example.
 Therefore you may to need to install the firmware yourself depending on your Linux distro.
 You can check the [firmware](https://github.com/morrownr/USB-WiFi/blob/main/home/How_to_Install_Firmware_for_Mediatek_based_USB_WiFi_adapters.md) . see section 2, to see if it needs to be installed or upgraded.
-Keep in mind that firmware file names do not change so you have to compare file sizes to determine if you have the latest version.
+Keep in mind that firmware file names do not change so you have to compare file sizes and dates to determine if you have the latest version.
 The symptom of a firmware problem is that the adapter does not show up... just like if there is no driver installed.
 To repeat,  adapters that use in-kernel drivers, to function properly, the driver (module) is required AND the firmware is required.
 The absence of either will cause the adapter to not show up on boot.

 ```
 >=====>  COMFAST CF-953AX  <=====<